tomy-ksfan/Toy-Agility-Forge-DT/README.md

     seed=7,
 )
 ```

-For an 8,108-point target and these dimensions, the billet has 5,916 side
-points and 1,096 points per cap.
-The sampler does not accept `target_points`
-or separate `N_side`/`N_caps` arguments.

 Matching counts does not copy the target's shape, align the two objects, or
 establish material-point correspondence.
 It also does not resample existing